 It can feel like you become your own punchbag at times – an instinctive negative reaction each time you get distracted or spend the afternoon watching a movie rather than working.
 So instead, why not try rewarding yourself for taking short relaxing breaks?
 Swapping out those aggressive punishing thoughts for ‘wow I actually feel relaxed right now, good for me’ and ‘hmm I think I deserve to read a couple of chapters of my book’.
 Although simply ‘not working’ shouldn’t be seen as a treat, for a millennial, it’s a good start.

 But another way to rephrase your own thoughts is to really picture the person you’re saying them to.
-Separate the thought from yourself and attach it to someone you care about – your boyfriend, best friend, mum or dad.
+Separate the thought from yourself and attach it to someone you care about – your partner, best friend, mum or dad.
 If they’ve worked hard all day and come home and put their feet up for a while, how likely are you to stand there and yell ‘why aren’t you being productive right now?!’ in their face?

 So why do it to yourself?
 Why not change that negative ‘un-‘ prefix to a cute, sexy prefix instead.
 Make ‘unproductive’ your new favourite word, rather than your biggest fear.